mishnit/mishnit.github.io/code-review-checklist.md

   - Use +2 to mark LPTM (Looks perfect to me)

 # Negative Review
-  - Use -1 to mark ABSC (Accepted but small change).
+  - Use -1 to mark FAN (Fixes are needed).
 Mention what is wrong and how it can be fixed in the comment.
   - Use -2 to mark LBTM (Looks bad to me).
-Mention what is critical and probably requires rework.
+Mention what is critical and probably requires lot of rework.
 Be polite while asking any question in the comment.

 # Note
   - Code review should be used to develop an environment of learning, which should help to avoid repeating mistakes rather blaming an individual.
   - Every Pull request requires atleast two positive reviews (single +2 or two +1) from peers to get merged in master.
-  - Managers are highly recommended to make static code analysis tools and code profiling tools available to their teammates.
+  - Reviewees are highly recommended to use static code analysis tools and code profiling tools.
   - Group code reviews can be a great exercise for knowledge sharing.
-  - Ideally a reviewer should not spend more than 60 minutes at a time.
+  - Reviewer should not review more than 400 lines of code at once.
+  - Balance giving explicit directions with just pointing out problems and letting the developer decide.
+Use questions or recommendations to drive dialog.
+  - Don’t push your personal opinion and preferences as facts.
+Technical facts and data overrule opinions and personal preferences.
+  - Encourage developers to simplify code or add code comments instead of just explaining the complexity to you.
+  - Avoid sarcasm and Emojis.
+Be polite.
+Avoid, “Have you. even tested it?“.
+Try, “The code breaks when X. Could you please address this?”
+  - Don’t ask a developer to fix the code which he is not touching in the current PR.
+If that piece concerns you, create a ticket and add it in your backlog.
+  - Don’t overwhelm with an avalanche of comments.
+When a person makes an error, chances are high that they have made the same error in several places in their changeset.
+Don’t repeat the same comments again and again.